-After a fraught campaign in which both Airbnb and the hotel lobby were accused of underhanded tactics, Jersey City residents headed to the polls Tuesday to decide whether to restrict short-term rentals.
+After a fraught campaign in which both Airbnb and the hotel lobby were accused of underhanded tactics, Jersey City residents are heading to the polls Tuesday to decide whether to restrict short-term rentals.

-The ballot was prompted after hosts challenged an ordinance passed in June that puts a 60-days-per-year cap on short-term rentals at properties where the owner is not on site, and bars short-term rentals in buildings with more than four units.
+The ballot was prompted after hosts challenged an ordinance passed in June that puts 60-day cap on short-term rentals at properties where the owner is not on site, and bars short-term rentals in buildings with more than four units.

 But the Hotel Trades Council and its allies, including housing group Jersey City Together, say the law doesn’t target individual homeowners.
-They say it’s designed to go after commercial operators who come to Jersey City instead and buy properties in bulk as a way of getting around New York’s ever-tightening regulations.
+They say it’s designed instead to go after commercial operators who come to Jersey City from New York and buy properties in bulk as a way of getting around New York’s ever-tightening regulations.

 “We have seen the impact of big, commercial, short-term rental operators firsthand as we have knocked on doors in rent-controlled buildings and as we have talked to members of our congregations who see the impact on their neighborhoods,” Jersey City Together’s Diane Maxon said in a statement.

-Another point of contention between the camps is about what the law will actually do.
+Another point of contention that has emerged between the camps is about what the law will actually do.
 Airbnb supporters argue it amounts to a total “ban” on listings — “ban the ban!” is a campaign chant — but Mayor Fulop, who sponsored the law, said they’ve got it wrong.

-“I think [the law] is fair and reasonable,” he told listeners during an impromptu dial-in to the Brian Lehrer radio show Monday.
+“I think [the law] is fair and reasonable, he told listeners during an impromptu dial-in to the Brian Lehrer radio show on Monday.
 “Most of the reasons that people bring up that they’re voting ‘no’ are just really rooted in misinformation.”

-He defended his decision to push for restrictions despite initially welcoming Airbnb to Jersey City.
-“When I supported it in 2015, there were about 300 Airbnbs in the city and it was home-sharing in the truest sense,” he said.
-“That’s changed over the last four years.”
+He defended his decision to push for restrictions despite initially welcoming Airbnb to Jersey City four years ago.
+“When I supported it in 2015, there were about 300 Airbnbs in the city and it was home-sharing in the truest sense…that’s changed over the last four years,” he said.

-Airbnb spokeswoman Liz DeBold Fusco said Fulop’s U-turn had pulled the rug out from under residents who were benefiting from Airbnb, which she said had boosted local tourism.
+Airbnb spokeswoman Liz DeBold Fusco said Fulop’s U-turn had pulled the rug out from under residents who were benefiting from the boost to local tourism that Airbnb had generated.

 Write to Sylvia Varnham O’Regan at [email protected]